AdaCore/training_material/courses/comprehensive_rust_training/180_modules/02_filesystem.rst

 Details
 ---------

--  Before Rust 2018, modules needed to be located at :rust:`module/mod.rs` instead of :rust:`module.rs`, and this is still a working alternative for editions after 2018.
+-  Before Rust 2018, modules needed to be located at :filename:`module/mod.rs` instead of :filename:`module.rs`, and this is still a working alternative for editions after 2018.

--  The main reason to introduce :rust:`filename.rs` as alternative to :rust:`filename/mod.rs` was because many files named :rust:`mod.rs` can be hard to distinguish in IDEs.
+-  The main reason to introduce :filename:`filename.rs` as alternative to :filename:`filename/mod.rs` was because many files named :filename:`mod.rs` can be hard to distinguish in IDEs.

 -  Deeper nesting can use folders, even if the main module is a file: